garrettmmoore/twitch-analytics-site/README.md

 2. Copy the values from `.env.example` into a new `.env` file to set up your credentials

-3. Navigate to the `client` directory and install Node Dependencies ->
+3. Navigate into the `client` directory and install Node Dependencies ->
    ```bash
    cd functions
    ```